southside-chillers/southside.chillers.online/southside/content/chapters/forensic-orcaeology.md

 Hanamir fills in Harlan and Galadriel about the tracks he saw outside Bryn’s observatory.

 "I was following some tracks north away from Bryn’s when you sent that bird to come and find me, Harlan," he explains.
 "I came as soon as I could, and we fought Guz and his goons, and we continued on to Shinebright’s tower.
-But I think those tracks might be our best lead if we want to find Magic—or whoever it was that killed Bryn."
+But I think those tracks might be our best lead if we want to find Magick—or whoever it was that killed Bryn."

 "Yes, that sounds promising," says Harlan.
 "Is there anything we need to pick up here before we head that way?"
 He takes a brief look at a stall displaying some very cool hats.
 "I don’t think I need anything, but I would like to exchange my copper for some silver..."